Trilokrana/users/README.md

 <h4>Prerequisites</h4>
 Make sure you have the following installed:

-Node.js: Download and install Node.js from https://nodejs.org.
+Node.js: Download and install Node.js from https://nodejs.org.<br>
-npm (Node Package Manager): It comes with Node.js installation, but ensure you have the latest version by running: bash
+npm (Node Package Manager): It comes with Node.js installation, but ensure you have the latest version by running:
-Copy code

 npm install -g npm
 Installation
 Clone the repository to your local machine: